kuyrathdaro/kuyrathdaro/README.md

 <br/>

 Hi, I'm [Rathdaro Kuy](https://kuyrathdaro.github.io/), a backend developer with a bachelor's degree in computer science and engineering.
-I'm also a self-taught developer and hacker from Cambodia.
+I'm also a self-taught developer and cybersecurity researcher from Cambodia.
 I like doing a research, learning new things and sharing my knowledge to the community.

 <img src="images/code.gif" width="500px" height="320px" />